FASTING IS ROOTED IN SPIRITUAL PRACTICE THROUGHOUT HISTORY AND MANY RELIGIOUS TRADITIONS. WHY?

 It would look like this:

-Intermittent fasting is more popular because it fits better with most people's lifestyles, such as being able to attend family dinner every night.
-While the benefits are not as substantial as circadian fasting, the family interaction will make up for it.
+Is more popular because it fits better with most people’s lifestyles, such as being able to attend family dinner every night.
+While the benefits are not as substantial as circadian fasting, family interaction will make up for it.
 If you eat dinner at seven pm, then you would start eating at eleven am.

 It would look like this;